dolphingarlic/blog/source/_posts/BkOI-2011-Timeismoney.md

 ## Observation 5

-**Imagine we have 2 points on a convex hull and we want to find the others.
-How do we do it?**
+**"Imagine we have 2 points on a convex hull.
+How do we find the others?"**

 If we have 2 points already, we can recursively find the points in-between them (assuming the 2 points aren't adjacent).